moonlitesolutions/SolrVagrant/README.md

 Note:
 If you think you will need to vagrant up from scratch more than once, I recommend you download all solr tgz packages locally.
+To do this:

+1. In the extra vars passed to ansible. change the mirror from mirror=http://archive.apache.org/dist/lucene to /vagrant/
-To do this, change the mirror parameter to `/vagrant/`.
-Create a `solr` directory on the root and put all the versions in there for example:
+2. Create a `solr` directory on the root and put all the versions in there for example:

     -SolrVagrant
      --solr
       --5.2.1
         --solr-5.2.1.tgz
       --5.3.1
-       --solr-5.2.1.tgz
+        --solr-5.3.1.tgz

  This will use the downloaded pacakges instead of pulling them from apache mirrors.